Welcome to... Review

 I suspect that roll & writes will iterate to a point where they surpass Welcome To (or, more likely, some already have).
 Describing a game as “pleasant art and theme, with a clever puzzle, quick play time and functionally endless player count” is great, but it’s also something that can be said about an increasing number of roll & writes.

 There’s something to be said about universality of a game’s appeal.
 Welcome To has that quality.
-It’s why Con games exist with dozens or even hundreds of entrants (I participated in one such event, with about 50 participants; it was chaotic but amusing).
+It’s why Con games exist with dozens or even hundreds of entrants (I participated in one such event, with about 50 participants; it was chaotic and amusing, like a drunk BINGO hall).
 Everyone can jump in quickly, enjoy, and we don’t really have to worry about the theme turning someone off or the mechanics being too obtuse for some.
+In a shared hobby, that can be important, even if my personal response to it is somewhat muted by contrast.